-Coronavirus (COVID-19) is a new illness that can affect your lungs and airways.
+Coronavirus (COVID-19) is an illness that can affect your lungs and airways.
 The approach of the government, supported by opposition parties, is guided by the Chief Medical Officer, Chris Whitty and Chief Scientific Officer, Sir Patrick Vallance; their task is not easy, but as your local MP, I am 100% supportive.

 The UK’s response is not reactionary, it is based on clinical, scientific and medical evidence.
 This section of the website sets out both the health advice and other efforts to help support businesses and our public services.

 Stay at home if you have coronavirus symptoms

 Stay at home for 10 days if you have either: